-Showcase Pages: Demonstrate thought leadership with specific audiences Like many companies, you likely consider many parts of its business as important.
+Like many companies, you likely consider many parts of your business as important.
 And to give each its due attention, you likely have more than one "voice."
 With Showcase Pages, you can build a presence and present a unique voice for every important part of your business.
-By creating dedicated pages for your more prominent brands, businesses and initiatives using Showcase Pages, you can extend your LinkedIn presence.
+By creating dedicated pages for your more prominent brands, businesses, and initiatives using Showcase Pages, you can extend your LinkedIn presence.

 In other words, you can create a distinct platform for each aspect of your business that has its own message to share with its own target audience.
 It's a unique way to directly engage the right people in the right context.
 And just as with Company Pages, your administrators will be able to monitor performance through dedicated analytics tools within the Showcase Page experience.

-5 steps to engaging followers on LinkedIn:
+5 Steps to Engaging Followers on LinkedIn:

-- 1. Establish your presence
+Establish your presence

-- 2. Attract followers
+Attract followers

-- 3. Engage followers
+Engage followers

-- 4. Amplify through the network
+Amplify through the network

-- 5. Analyze and refine
+Analyze and refine

 "When I ran marketing at a mobile startup, we routinely compared the impact of each channel at each funnel stage.
 We plotted channels along two dimensions: volume of names and cost per lead.
-LinkedIn topped all other lead sources, across both dimensions and at every stage of the funnel.
+LinkedIn topped all other lead sources, across both dimensions, and at every stage of the funnel.
 When it came to content distribution and lead generation, LinkedIn quickly became the first dollar budgeted each quarter."

--Joe Chernov, VP of Marketing at InsightSquared
+- Joe Chernov, VP of Marketing at InsightSquared

-Attract More Followers The more the merrier on the social merry-go-round.
-Here are some simple, effective strategies for attracting more followers with your company updates: - Engage your colleagues.
+Attract More Followers

+The more the merrier on the social merry-go-round.
+Here are some simple, effective strategies for attracting more followers with your company updates:

+- Engage your colleagues.
 A study by BrightEdge found that 9 of the top 10 brands with the most followers on LinkedIn have at least 60% of their employees on LinkedIn. - Cultivate a larger following with a multi-channel approach.
-Encourage your teammates to add a link to your company page in their email signatures.
-If needed, ask your designer for help creating a customized banner or button. - Add a Follow button to your website.
-Your web team can pull a Follow button code from developer.linkedin.com to add to your blog or website.
-This lets LinkedIn members follow your company with a single click.
+Encourage your teammates to add a link to your Company Page in their email signatures.
+If needed, ask your designer for help creating a customized banner or button.

-Did You Know:
+Did You Know?

-There are more than 2 million unique publishers actively using the LinkedIn Share button on their sites to send content into the LinkedIn platform.
-"Content marketing is the planning, creation, promotion and measurement of content to a target audience with the goal of satisfying customers and affecting a business outcome.
-LinkedIn offers an incredibly useful platform for research, ideation and the amplification of content to specific interest groups from your target customers to the Influencers that inspire them to take action.
-LinkedIn is essential for achieving content marketing results." -Lee Odden, CEO @TopRank Online Marketing, Author: Optimize, Public Speaker: Integrated Search, Social, and Content Marketing
+There are more than 2 million unique publishers actively using the LinkedIn Share button on their sites to send content to the LinkedIn platform.

+"Content marketing is the planning, creation, promotion, and measurement of content to a target audience with the goal of satisfying customers and affecting a business outcome.
+LinkedIn offers an incredibly useful platform for research, ideation, and the amplification of content to specific interest groups from your target customers to the Influencers that inspire them to take action.
+LinkedIn is essential for achieving content marketing results."

+- Lee Odden, CEO @TopRank Online Marketing, Author: Optimize, Public Speaker: Integrated Search, Social, and Content Marketing